jwstegemann/fritz2/www/src/pages/docs/40_StoreCreation.md

 There are basically two different kind of stores, which you have to deal with:
 - Global application stores, that exist for the whole lifetime of an application.
-- Temporary stores that exist only within some reactively rendered UI-portion.
+- Local stores that exist only within some reactively rendered UI-portion.

 And job-handling for both types is really easy!